-There’s no doubt that sugar is really bad for cancer and our health in general.
+There’s no doubt that sugar is really bad for our health in general.

 But the white stuff is also really addictive, thanks to the havoc it plays with our body’s metabolism.